trallnag/ansible-role-aws-cli/devel/pre-commit.md

 # Pre-Commit

-Used for maintaining Git hooks.
+Used for managing Git hooks.
 Must be installed globally on the respective system.
 As it is written in Python, for example [`pipx`](https://github.com/pypa/pipx) can be used to install it.